oracle/odpi/doc/src/structs/dpiDataTypeInfo.rst

     Specifies if the data contains binary encoded OSON.
 This is set to true when columns are fetched that have the check constraint "IS JSON FORMAT OSON" enabled.

+.. member:: uint32_t dpiDataTypeInfo.vectorDimensions

+    Specifies the number of dimensions that a vector column contains.
+This value will be 0 if :member:`~dpiDataTypeInfo.oracleTypeNum` is not DPI_ORACLE_TYPE_VECTOR or the vector columns uses a flexible number of dimensions.

+.. member:: uint8_t dpiDataTypeInfo.vectorFormat

+    Specifies the storage format of the vector column.
+This value will be 0 if :member:`~dpiDataTypeInfo.oracleTypeNum` is not DPI_ORACLE_TYPE_VECTOR or
+    the vector column uses a flexible storage format.
+If a value is set it will be one of the values in the eneumeration :ref:`dpiVectorFormat<dpiVectorFormat>`.

+.. member:: uint8_t dpiDataTypeInfo.vectorFlags

+    Specifies flags for the vector column.
+This value will be 0 if :member:`~dpiDataTypeInfo.oracleTypeNum` is not DPI_ORACLE_TYPE_VECTOR or
+    no flags have been set.
+If flags have been set, they will be one or more of the values in the enumeration :ref:`dpiVectorFlags<dpiVectorFlags>`, or'ed together.